DIY & Crafts

 How Long Will These Flowers Last?

 Unlike regular flowers, these orange flowers can last for quite a long time.
 Yes, they do start to break down just like any food product, but in this case, you will see them dry out significantly first.
-In fact, depending upon the humidity in your home, they may dry completely before they start to break down or grow mold.
+In fact, depending on the humidity in your home, they may dry completely before they start to break down or grow mold.

 Typically, I have seen these last for 2-3 weeks before I felt they needed to go ahead and be added to my compost.